Noumansharif27/Get-TALA/README.md

   - Interactive product details revealed on hover

 **Overall, this project demonstrates the effective use of JavaScript libraries to create a visually captivating and interactive single-page website that enhances user experience.**

-**Getting Started (Optional):**

-- Include instructions here if your project requires specific setup or dependencies to run locally.

-**Feel free to modify this template to include any additional details specific to your project, such as:**

-- Links to any relevant documentation or tutorials used
-- A brief explanation of the website's purpose or theme